The-Learning-And-Vision-Atelier-LAVA/PAM/PASMnet/README.md

 - [Baidu Drive](https://pan.baidu.com/s/1Yllm8992_n8i5YfwufyJ-Q)[code:fe12]

 ### 2. Test on SceneFlow
 Run `./test.sh` to evaluate on the test set of the SceneFlow dataset.
-Please update `datapath` in the bash file as your training data path.
+Please update `datapath` in the bash file as your test data path.

 ### 3. Test on KITTI 2015
 Run `./submission.sh` to save png predictions on the test set of the KITTI 2015 dataset to the folder `./results`.
-Please update `datapath` in the bash file as your training data path.
+Please update `datapath` in the bash file as your test data path.

 ## Results
 <img width="800" src="https://github.com/LongguangWang/PAM/blob/master/Figs/Fig_PASMnet.png"/></div>